RediSearch/RediSearch/docs/docs/reference/Vectors.md

         Vector type.
 Current supported type is `FLOAT32`.

     * **DIM** -
-        Vector dimention. should be positive integer.
+        Vector dimension. should be positive integer.

     * **DISTANCE_METRIC** -
         Supported distance metric.
 Currently one of **{`L2`, `IP`, `COSINE`}**